 No other organization in Texas or New Mexico can provide you the number and quality of TNMHO’s educational offerings.
-In 2017 TNMHO offered 98 hours of face-to-face training opportunities, you’ll also find dozens of discipline-specific courses in our online training library.
+Besides occasional face-to-face training opportunities, you’ll also find dozens of discipline-specific courses in our online training library.

 The TNMHO hosts an annual conference each spring with an average attendance of more than 350 hospice professionals.
 This three-day conference offers multidisciplinary education for your hospice professionals and volunteers.
 During this meeting, general sessions with nationally recognized experts in hospice and palliative care are provided over 50 breakout sessions that are tailored to the individual and professional needs of the participants.
 Continuing education credits are provided for administrators, physicians, nurses, social workers, chaplains, bereavement professionals and other disciplines as well.
 The annual meeting is an opportunity to interact with other hospice professionals in peer group sessions.

 Special Topic Conferences

 TNMHO offers your staff a unique opportunity to learn and network with their colleagues at special topics conferences.
 These conferences are designed to last one to two days and are built around a specific topic or peer group.

 You have access to over 88 hours of online training programs that are available 24 hours a day for the professionals in your organization.
 We’ve got your whole organization covered!
 Online professional development for ALL hospice disciplines, including:

 – 12 hour new hospice employee orientation and staff in-services.